 Limiting Outside Opportunities

 Most of us go out of our way to provide opportunities for our children outside of the home.
-While most of our efforts in this area stem from a desire to provide the best for our children, we can also fall victim to self-doubts propagated by the world’s idea of what is best for our children.
+While most of our efforts in this area stem from a desire to provide the best for our children, we can also fall victim to self-doubts propagated by other’s opinions of what is best for our children.
 Before we know it, we run a shuttle service from one opportunity to another leaving little time for lessons or family.

 Rarely is “more” better; and this would be one of those cases.

-One solution is to select one or two activities in which the entire family can be involved, limiting outings to a more manageable number per week.
+One initial solution is to select one or two activities in which the entire family can be involved, limiting outings to a more manageable number per week.
+As our children grow, there will be plenty of time for pursuing individual interests.

 The Goal of Education